johnnyrichard/awesomekling.github.io/faq.md

 If someone implements it, yes.
 If not, no. If you want something to happen, it's up to you to make it happen.

+## Why did you choose the 2-clause BSD license for SerenityOS?

+Because I like the 2-clause BSD license.
+I am not a fan of "copyleft" or forcing obligations on people in general.
+I want my software to be available for anyone who wants to use it.

 ## Does SerenityOS have a package manager?

 No, SerenityOS does not have a package manager.
 The project uses a monorepo approach, meaning that all software is built in the same style and using the same tools.
 There is no reason to have something like a package manager because of this.